incerta/schematox/README.md

 ]
 ```

-It's always an array with at least one entry.
-Each entry includes:
+It's always an array of `InvalidSubject` entries, each of which has the following properties:

 - `code`: we support the following errors:
   - `INVALID_TYPE`: schema subject or default value don't meet schema type specifications